 » See Also: How to Deal with Unethical Customer Service

 The Food and Drug Administration classifies cosmetics as GRAS—the acronym for “Generally Recognized As Safe.”
 Since FDA regulations tend to put people to sleep, we’ll keep this short and sweet.

 Basically, cosmetics, including anti-aging products, have a cap on what kind of results they can deliver without being considered a drug.

 According to the FDA, a drug is something “intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease” and “articles (other than food) intended to affect the structure or any function of the body of man or other animals.”

 Under GRAS, the FDA classifies cosmetics as “products intended to make people more attractive.”

 Since the FDA does such a less-than-stellar job clearing that up, we’ll go a step further.
 If a product can effectively boost collagen production, minimize wrinkles, or affect changes in your cells, it’s a drug.

 Alternately, anti-aging cosmetics can temporarily reduce the signs of wrinkles, sagging skin, or other trouble spots.
 But the bottom line is clear: Products that create real, lasting change in your skin are only going to be available by prescription.

 Despite so many scams surrounding anti-aging products, there are ingredients that have been shown soften the signs of aging.
-These include AHAs, retinols, hyaluronic acid, and peptides.
-To learn which ingredients, and in what concentrations, can help address your trouble spots, check out “Learning To Read Your Cosmetics Label Can Save You Cash.”
+These include AHAs, retinol, hyaluronic acid, and peptides.

-Still not sure what products to purchase?
-In “Learning to Take Great Care of Your Skin” you can follow our multi-part series that helps you develop an effective skincare routine, as well as learn which products are best suited for your skin type.
+In How to Take Care of Your Skin: 10 Steps to Good Skin you can follow our tips that help you develop an effective skincare routine, as well as learn which products are best suited for your skin type.